banzaicloud/one-eye-docs/docs/authentication/_index.md

     1. **Configure GitHub IdP?
 (Y/n)**: You can configure Dex to authenticate through a GitHub client, or you can use an automatically generated static login.

-        - To use static login, enter N.
+        - To use static login, enter N. One Eye will automatically generate a static login and display it at after the interactive questions.
         - To use GitHub authentication, enter Y, then provide the GitHub client ID and GitHub Client Secret of the OAuth app you want to use.
 For details, see {{% xref "/docs/one-eye/authentication/create-github-oauth.md" %}}.

             By default, everyone who successfully completes the authentication needs to be explicitly allowed to pass Pomerium authorization, and additionally to have read and/or write access to One Eye.
 You can specify user groups that can pass through Pomerium and get read (viewer) or read and write (editor) access in the **spec.authorization.groupRoleMapping** section of the [Observer custom resource]({{< relref "/docs/one-eye/crds/oneeye_types.md#observerspec" >}}).
 For example: